grosser/parallel/Readme.md

 A race happens when ActiveRecord models are autoloaded inside parallel threads in environments that lazy-load, like development, test, or migrations.

-To fix, autoloaded classes before the parallel block with either `require '<modelname>'` or  `ModelName.class`.
+To fix, autoload classes before the parallel block with either `require '<modelname>'` or  `ModelName.class`.

 ### Break